sst/social-cards/README.md

 $ npx sst start
 ```

 The templates to generate the share images are stored in [`templates/`](https://github.com/serverless-stack/social-cards/tree/main/templates).
+And all the non-Latin fonts are placed in [`.fonts/`](https://github.com/serverless-stack/social-cards/tree/main/.fonts).

 ## Deploying to Prod